Umbilical Hernia (Belly Button Hernia) – Symptoms, Causes & Treatment Sydney

 What Is An Umbilical Hernia?

-An umbilical hernia is a type of abdominal wall hernia that occurs when abdominal tissue or part of the intestine protrudes through a weakness near the belly button (umbilicus).
+An umbilical hernia (belly button hernia) occurs when abdominal tissue or part of the intestine pushes through a weakness near the belly button (umbilicus).
+It typically appears as a soft lump or bulge at the navel, which may become more noticeable when standing, coughing or straining.

 Patients with an umbilical hernia in Sydney often seek specialist assessment when they notice a persistent bulge at the belly button, discomfort during activity, or cosmetic concern.